-Option 2: Friendly - Commanders may communicate with one another privately during the communications phase for a maximum of 10 minutes.
+Option 2: Friendly / Learning - Commanders may communicate with one another privately during the communications phase for a maximum of 10 minutes regardless of distance between commanders.
 In such instances, each side should be left alone with the game board for five minutes to discuss strategy.
-Players may also communicate verbally with one another during other points of the turn provided that they do not delay play.
+Players may also communicate verbally with one another during other points of the turn providing that they do not delay play.

-Option 3: Hybrid - Commanders may communicate with one another privately during the communications phase for a maximum of 10 minutes (Each side receives five minutes solitary access to the gameboard)..
+Option 3: Hybrid - All players may communicate verbally and privately with one another during the communications phase for a maximum of 10 minutes regardless of distance (Each side receives five minutes solitary access to the gameboard).
 Players may not communicate verbally during the action cycle.
-Commanders within each other's command radii may pass notes but only when their side does not have the initiative.
-Players should agree whether such communications are subject to interception per the above.
+The Overall Commander and Corp Commanders within each other's command radii may pass notes during the action phase but only when their side does not have the initiative and only concerning the operation of such Corps Commanders (not other units controlled by the player controlling such corps commander).